goharbor/harbor/docs/user_guide.md

 - You set the retention policy to retain the 10 most recently pulled images in each repository.
 - You set the tag filter to `**`, meaning that all tags in the repository are included.

-In this example the rule retains the 10 most recently pulled images in repository A, and all of the images in repositories B to E, retaining a total of 34 image tags in the project.
+In this example the rule retains the 10 most recently pulled images in repository A, and all 6 of the images in each of the 4 repositories B to E. So, a total of 34 image tags are retained in the project.
 In other words, the rule does not treat all of the images in repositories A to E as a single pool from which to choose the 10 most recent images.
 So, even if the 11th to 100th tags in repository A have been pulled more recently than any of the tags in repositories B to E, all of the tags in repositories B to E are retained, because each of those repositories has fewer than 10 tags.

 #### Example 2